Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Method

 \subsection{ETF Alignment}

-{\textbf{Pre-assigned ETF Prototype.}} We construct a Simplex Equiangular Tight Frame (ETF) as pre-assigned classifier prototypes to enforce a structured feature space and maximize category separability.
-Given or estimated a number of categories $K$, we can get its categories set \(\mathcal{Y}_t\).
+{\textbf{Pre-assigned ETF Prototype.}} We construct a Simplex ETF as pre-assigned classifier prototypes to enforce a structured feature space and maximize category separability.
+Given or estimated the number of categories $K$, we can get its categories set \(\mathcal{Y}_t\).
 Then we define the optimal ETF prototypes \(\mathbf{P} = \{p_1, p_2, \dots, p_K\}\) as Eq.\ref{eq:ETF}.

 Each prototype \(p_i \in \mathbb{R}^d\) maintains unit \(\ell_2\)-norm and follows a fixed pairwise similarity: